nadpierre/stm-transit-delay-prediction/README.md

 ## Future Improvements (to be completed)

 Model is overfitted to the time period the data was collected.
-It would have been ideal to collect data all year If collected all year, another feature to add would be if it's a holiday Add events (concerts, festivals, sports events) Cross-validate incident distance window (currently 500 meters)
+It would have been ideal to collect data all year If collected all year, another feature to add would be month and if it's a holiday Add events (concerts, festivals, sports events) Cross-validate incident distance window (currently 500 meters)